Research Group: Registry Studies and Clinical Trials II

 Methods, Planning, and Analysis of Registry Studies and Clinical Trials

-As part of the biostatistical support, the research team is responsible for the statistical sections of study protocols.
+As part of the biometric support, the research team is responsible for the statistical sections of study protocols.
 High quality standards are placed on sample size estimation and adjustment methods for tests with multiple hypotheses, as well as the development of analysis methods to ensure a solid methodological basis beyond standard procedures.

 Prognostic Factors

 A major aim of many projects is, and was, the analysis of potential prognostic factors for various treatment outcomes.
-The EUTOS registry, for example, provided large data sets of CML patients treated with Imatinib, which led to the development of two widely recognized and valid prognosis systems: The EUTOS score, used to predict the disease remission rate at 18 months(https://www.leukemia-net.org/content/leukemias/cml/eutos_score/index_eng.html) and the ELTS score for the long-term survival probabilities (https://www.leukemia-net.org/content/leukemias/cml/elts_score/index_eng.html).
-In addition, a prognostic score for AML patients has been proposed (https://www.leukemia-net.org/content/leukemias/aml/aml_prt_score/index_eng.html).
+The EUTOS registry, for example, provided large data sets of CML patients treated with Imatinib, which led to the development of two widely recognized and valid prognosis systems: The EUTOS score, used to predict the disease remission rate at 18 months (https://www.leukemia-net.org/content/leukemias/cml/eutos_score/index_eng.html)

 Survival and Competing risk analysis